- Day 1: Arriving in Korea

 7. Click the “start” button.

-My washing machine has one tray for detergent, and fabric softener would be put in when it comes to that part in the cycle.
+My washing machine has one tray for detergent, and fabric softener would be put in for that part in the cycle.
 Many washing machines have more than one tray for fabric softener if you choose to use it.

 The majority of Koreans hang their clothes instead of drying them.
-If you’re living in a shared space, there will be a hanging area.
-You’ll have to wait to wash your clothes when there’s space to hang your clothes up.
-If you need to buy a metal clothes rack.
-If you’re in Seoul in the summer, you shouldn’t wait too long for them to dry, as it gets pretty hot outside.
+There will be a hanging area if you live in a shared space.
+You’ll have to wait to wash your clothes when there’s space to hang your clothes up if you need to buy a metal clothes rack.
+If you’re in Seoul in the summer, you shouldn’t wait too long for them to dry, as it gets hot outside.

 Day 6: Money Exchanges and ATMs

-Whether you’re in Seoul for a job, visit, or extended trip, you’ll need to deal with money.
-Today’s guide is all about money and where you can exchange, withdraw, or deposit it.
+Whether in Seoul for a job, visit, or extended trip, you must deal with money.
+Today’s guide concerns money and where you can exchange, withdraw, or deposit it.

 How to Exchange Money in Seoul